urbit/urbit.org/content/grants/app-engram.md

 Holium will work with the developer(s) to provide frontend help.

-## Milestone 1 - Single user documents - 30,000 WSTR
+## Milestone 1 - Single user documents - $30,000 in WSTR

 The first milestone is to release a version of the app that allows for single user documents, meaning there is a document owner and only they can edit it.
 The app should include the rich document editor features without collaboration.